Unbo10/ExcelCalendarAutomation/README.md

 It is an excesively specific project, but it can serve as a base to other projects and to build an even broader automation system.

+Must of the project is based on the [Python quickstart guide to use the Google Calendar API](https://developers.google.com/calendar/api/quickstart/python) and a video courtesty of [NeuralNine](https://www.youtube.com/watch?v=B2E82UPUnOY) that guide me through (cheers to him!).

 ## Requirements

 - Python 3.6 or higher